the-events-calendar/event-tickets/readme.txt

 = [4.1] unreleased =

+* Feature - Implemented global stock per event allowing multiple tickets to pull from the same pool of available tickets on an event
+* Feature - Added filters for RSVP ticket generation: event_tickets_rsvp_tickets_created, event_tickets_rsvp_tickets_generated_for_product, and event_tickets_rsvp_tickets_generated (props to 75ninteen for this pull request!)
 * Tweak - Conditonally show attendees link on Event Listing at the WordPress Administration
+* Tweak - Obfuscated license keys Events > Help > System Information
+* Tweak - Allowed the "same slug" notice to be dismissed and fix some text in that message
+* Fix - Fixed issue where some characters were not escaped appropriately for month and year formats
+* Fix - Resolved issue where the RSVP confirmation error message displayed when it wasn't supposed to

 = [4.0.5] 2016-02-17 =